run-ai/docs/docs/admin/runai-setup/config/default-scheduler.md

-# Setting Run:ai as the default scheduler per Project
+# Setting Run:ai as the default scheduler per Namespace (Project)

 ## Introduction
 Kubernetes has a default scheduler that makes decisions on where to place Kubernetes Pods.
 Run:ai has implemented a different scheduler called the `runai-scheduler`.
 By default, Run:ai uses its own scheduler